syedbmasood/Udacity-BikeShare/README.md

 # Udacity-BikeShare Project

-Please click on the link below to see a working app hosted on Azure:
+Please click on the [website] link to see a working app hosted on Azure:

 [website]:https://nybikeapp.azurewebsites.net